 Harris, from California, is considered a possible Presidential aspirant.
 Her support for identity politics may be confused but she is a strong proponent of the practice.
 Harris slammed critics of identity politics saying, “Its purpose is to minimize and marginalize issues that impact all of us.
 It is used to try and shut us up.”

 For the Democrats to regain its national footing and the Republicans to be more responsible in governing, both parties must seek to unite and not divide.
 They must seek to be inclusive and not judgmental and exclusive.
 Sadly the identity era means intolerance is on the rise both on the left and right.
-This is bad for America and Democrats need to show the tolerance and inclusiveness liberalism was long associated with.
+This is bad for America and Democrats need to show the tolerance and inclusiveness with which liberalism was long associated.